derwaro/derwaro.github.io/content/now.md

-[^1]: This section is inspired by bloggers having a `/uses` page. ~~I once found a site that collected those and served as index.
-However, it seems like I lost the link to it and can only find this example on [Ru Singh's blog](https://rusingh.com/uses/) in my browsing history.~~ Thanks to Ru over on Fosstodon: the index for `/uses` pages can be found at: [uses.tech](https://uses.tech).
+[^1]: ~~This section is inspired by bloggers having a `/uses` page.
+I once found a site that collected those and served as index.
+However, it seems like I lost the link to it and can only find this example on [Ru Singh's blog](https://rusingh.com/uses/) in my browsing history.
+Thanks to Ru over on Fosstodon: the index for `/uses` pages can be found at: [uses.tech](https://uses.tech)~~.

+[^2]: Through sheer coincidence I found out that what I proudly baptized "currently" is actually already a thing under the heading of "now".
+See this aggregator for `/now` pages: https://nownownow.com/about

+[^3]: This pages was located at `/currently`, but relocated to `/now`.
+See footnotes [^1] and [^2].